 As a result, revenue, sales and marketing teams will have to work together more closely and focus on the following four aspects:

 - Driving profit rather than revenue to increase profitability

 - Creating more profitable revenue streams for the hotel

 A stronger concentration on a strategy that includes all three departments and offers increased flexibility in unexpected circumstances will lead to a more holistic approach and better results during the crisis, the recovery period and even afterward.

-“There could not have been a bigger catalyst for the role of revenue management to change than Covid19.
+“There could not have been a bigger catalyst for the role of revenue management to change than Covid-19.
 And that change is needed.
-Unable to rely on historical data, the revenue manager has to identify micro-trends (hopefully with the help of technology) in real time and then collaborate with the sales and marketing department to capitalize on these trends, e.g. uptake in staycations, domestic and regional travel,” says Stefan Wolf, Chief Commercial Officer at inHovate Solutions.
+Unable to rely on historical data, the revenue manager has to identify micro-trends (hopefully with the help of technology) in real time.
+Then, collaborate with the sales and marketing department to capitalize on these trends, e.g. uptake in staycations, domestic and regional travel,” says Stefan Wolf, Chief Commercial Officer at inHovate Solutions.

-“Moving from revenue maximization to profit optimization also requires close cooperation with the finance manager, who will be cautious about spending money during the current times.
+“Moving from revenue maximization to profit optimization also requires close cooperation with the finance manager.
+The person will be cautious about spending money during the current times.
 If a revenue manager together with a marketing manager can show a return on investment, the finance manager will find the required funds to support marketing spend.
 Working together is the key to overcoming this crisis and becoming stronger as a team.”

-Revenue Management approach Covid19 – let us help you!
+Revenue Management during and after Covid-19 – let us help you!

 Revisit the role revenue management plays at your hotel now.
-This will help you get your property through this crisis and ready it for a competitive and dynamic future.
+This will help you get your property through this crisis and prepare it for a competitive and dynamic future.